 My business partner and I started tapping into this large source of retirement account money on one of our first fix-flip deals.

 We had a local bank who was willing to loan us 80% of the purchase price on a good deal, but we still didn’t have all the down payment and fix-up money.

 So a mentor and private lender agreed to loan us the cash we needed using funds available in his IRA.
 He had to transfer his money from a traditional bank to a custodian who specialized in self-directed real estate loans (I use a custodian called American IRA).

 Just like a bank, at closing our private lender’s IRA was secured by a note and a mortgage (2nd position), title insurance, and was named on our casualty insurance policy in case of a disaster.

 For at least 4 years my friend kept his money busy doing deals with us at 10% interest.
 His account balance grew substantially and so did our own bank account as we bought, fixed, and sold many deals.

-Most IRA owners have money invested in stocks, bonds, CDs, and money market accounts, but some of them would love to invest some or all of it into real estate if they knew how.
+Most IRA and 401k owners have money invested in stocks, bonds, CDs, and money market accounts, but some of them would love to invest some or all of it into real estate if they knew how.

-My educational talk with a potential lender looks a lot like my 6-minute YouTube Video that explains the basic mechanics of an IRA loan against real estate.
+My educational talk with a potential lender looks a lot like my 6-minute YouTube Video below that explains the basic mechanics of an IRA loan against real estate.